zaiisao/Documentation/en/Voice/custom_audio_android.md

 - You need to process the captured video with a pre-processing library for functions such as image enhancement.
 - You need flexible device resource allocation to avoid conflicts with other services.

-This article tells you how to use the Agora SDK to customize the audio source and sink.
+This article tells you how to use the Agora Native SDK to customize the audio source and sink.

 ## Implementation